Updates

 Jharkhand & JPSC Relevance

-• JPSC Paper: Paper 2 (Social Issues), Paper 3 (Economic Development)
+• JPSC Paper: Paper 1 (Demography and Social Issues), Paper 3 (Economy and Social Welfare)

-How does the Maintenance and Welfare of Parents and Senior Citizens Act, 2007 support elderly care?
+What are the key features of the Maintenance and Welfare of Parents and Senior Citizens Act, 2007?

 Our Courses